 - Price Shopping and Tire Kickers.
 If they’re shopping on price alone, they’re probably not your ideal client unless you are Wal-Mart.
 People who shop only based on price will leave you when they find someone cheaper.
 So if you put your prices on your website, you get them to exit before they waste your time.
 If a prospective customers is truly *only* shopping on price, then it wouldn’t matter if you tell them the price on the phone or on your website.

 - Not Knowing Your Worth.
 It’s true.
 Many small business owners feel uncomfortable setting their prices because they don’t truly know their value.
-Here’s some tips in setting your service fees.
+Here’s my blog post about setting your service fees.

 So…should you put your pricing on your website or not?

-The best thing you can do it test it.
-Put your prices on your site for two-to-four weeks, and compare the results.
+The best thing you can do is test it.
+Put your prices on your site for two to four weeks, and compare the results.
 If you get more inquiries, more sales, easier conversions, then you know your audience found it helpful.